-The threat of terrorism and a succession of devastating hurricanes, tornados, and floods emphasize our country’s dependence on an effective national telecommunications infrastructure.
-Telecommunication companies are a critical part of America’s infrastructure and key to securing our homeland in times of emergency.
-Reliable, resilient communication services can provide the bridge between emergency responders, firefighters, and law enforcement for cohesive emergency management.
+Persisting threats of terrorism and a succession of devastating hurricanes, tornadoes, floods, and fires emphasize our country’s dependence on effective national telecommunication infrastructure.
+Reliable, resilient communication services provide a vital bridge between emergency responders, firefighters, law enforcement, and civilians in times of emergency.